adambard/learnxinyminutes-docs/c.html.markdown

 void str_reverse_through_pointer(char *str_in) {
-    // Define a function pointer variable, named f. void (*f)(char *); // Signature should exactly match the target function. f = &str_reverse; // Assign the address for the actual function (determined at runtime)
+    // Define a function pointer variable, named f. void (*f)(char *); // Signature should exactly match the target function. f = &str_reverse; // Assign the address for the actual function (determined at run time)
     // f = str_reverse; would work as well - functions decay into pointers, similar to arrays (*f)(str_in); // Just calling the function through the pointer
     // f(str_in); // That's an alternative but equally valid syntax for calling it.